Jonas Earll Jr.: State legislature

 In May 1831, Earll Jr. was appointed by Governor Enos T. Throop as a Canal Commissioner, to fill the vacancy caused by the resignation of Henry Seymour.

 In January 1832 was elected by the New York State Legislature to succeed himself.
 He remained in office until February 1840 when the new Whig majority removed all Democratic commissioners.

 Later career and death

-He was Postmaster of Syracuse, NY, from June 26, 1840, to March 10, 1842.
+He was Postmaster of Syracuse, New York, from June 26, 1840, to March 10, 1842.

 In February 1842, the State Legislature removed the Whig commissioners, and Earll Jr. was again elected one of the canal commissioners.
 In November 1844, he was one of the first canal commissioners elected by general ballot.
 He drew a two-year term and died in office on October 28, 1846.

 He was buried at the Walnut Grove Cemetery in Onondaga Hill, New York.

 Family

 Congressman Nehemiah H. Earll was his cousin.